The format for in-text citations is:

-A. Any Harvard citation given by Summon (or any other source e.g. a database) may not conform with the University of Suffolk Harvard guidance so, if you do cut and paste a given citation into your work, you will have to tweak it according to the University of Suffolk standard.
-Another option would be to use RefWorks to create your reference list but again you may have to be prepared to amend the imported reference slightly to ensure strict conformity.
+A. Any Harvard citation given by Summon (or any other source e.g. a database) may not conform with the University of Suffolk Harvard guidance, so if you do cut and paste a citation into your work, you will have to tweak it according to the University of Suffolk standard.
+Another option would be to use RefWorks to create your reference list, but again you may have to amend the imported reference.

 This is a source which is itself referred to in another work.

 It has been argued that 'No one person, system, or technique will make a company marketing oriented' (Michaels, 1982, cited in Boddy, 2002, p.
 203).

 1:1 bookable appointments can be made with your Academic Skills Advisers for your subject area.

 Students from Ipswich can book two appointments per week (if you are a student from the Learning Network, please contact your library) -